Calamity Jane: Music

 Calamity Jane and Wild Bill Hickok are featured in the song "Deadwood Mountain" by the country duo Big & Rich.
 Some of her purported letters were set to music in an art-song cycle by 20th-century composer Libby Larsen, titled "Songs from Letters".
 Soprano Dora Ohrenstein commissioned five pieces compiled under the title Urban Diva, the second piece, Ben Johnston's Calamity Jane to Her Daughter is a theatrical setting of selected letters.
 "Calamity Jane" is a song by Grant-Lee Phillips on "Virginia Creeper" (2004).
 "Calamity Jane" is a song by Kiya Heartwood on Wishing Chair's Underdog CD (2005).

 Alain Bashung, Chloé Mons, Rodolphe Burger released the album La Ballade de Calamity Jane (2006) based on Jane's letters to her daughter.
 "Kalamity Jane" is a song by Czech rock band Kabát.
 "Calamity Jane" is a song by Chris Anderson on his album "The Crown" (2004).
 The 1953 movie Calamity Jane with Doris Day and Howard Keel features the song "My Secret Love", which won the 1954 Academy Award for "Best Music Original Song".
 Calamity Jane is mentioned in the 2016 song "The Lighter" by the French pop-rock band Superbus from the album "Sixtape".
 Calamity Jane is mentioned in the song "Two Characters in Search of a Country Song" by The Magnetic Fields.

 In 1989, an all-female American grunge/punk band named Calamity Jane (band) formed in Portland, Oregon.
 The only album they released before breaking up in 1992 is called Martha Jane Cannary.

+Calamity Jane is featured in the song "pillow talk" by Wet Leg on the album "moisturizer" (2025).